jonzamora/learn-robotic-manipulation/README.md

 - [Textbook](https://manipulation.csail.mit.edu/index.html)

-It also seems that folks are recommending this series of Robotics courses from Professor Ross Lynch at Northwestern University:
+It also seems that folks are recommending this series of Robotics courses from Professor Kevin Lynch at Northwestern University:

 - [Modern Robotics: Mechanics, Planning, and Control Specialization](https://www.coursera.org/specializations/modernrobotics)